platyplus/health-oss/frontend.md

 ### [React](https://reactjs.org/) <Badges user="facebook" repo="react" />

 React has been created and is still backed by Facebook.
-React has the biggest open source community, and countless libraries are available open source.
+React has the biggest open-source community, and countless libraries are available open-source.
 While React offers the biggest flexibility, its learning curve may be a bit steeper than Vue.

 ### [Angular](https://angular.io/) <Badges user="angular" repo="angular" />